Greenvale, New York: Library districts

 Greenvale is served by Roslyn's library district and by the Gold Coast Library District.
-The boundaries of the library districts correspond with the school district boundaries; Roslyn's library district (the Bryant Library) serves the parts of Greenvale in the Roslyn Union Free School District and the Gold Coast Library District serves the parts of Greenvale in the North Shore Central School District.
+The boundaries of the library districts correspond with the school district boundaries; Roslyn's library district (served by the Bryant Library in Roslyn) serves the parts of Greenvale in the Roslyn Union Free School District and the Gold Coast Library District (served by the Gold Coast Public Library in Glen Head) serves the parts of Greenvale in the North Shore Central School District.